ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ##### UIBase

-All UI Controls inherit from *UIBase*.
+All the library UI Controls inherit from *UIBase*.
 This implements *IComponent*.
-It doesn't inherit from *ComponentBase* because we don't need the complexity it implements.
+No *ComponentBase* because we don't need it's complexity.
 The complete class is too long to show - you can view it [here](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/UIControls/UI/UIBase.cs).

 It builds a HTML DIV block that you can turn on or off.